Hidden convexity, optimization, and algorithms on rotation matrices: Optimization on subject to one constraint

 The proof of \Cref{thm:oneconnected} will require some topological techniques, which we review here.
 We attempt to be as explicit as possible in our constructions and proofs to make them accessible to readers that are less familiar with such arguments.
 As a general reference for (algebraic) topology, we refer to~\cite{MR1867354}.

-As motivation, consider the (easy) problem of showing that any one-dimensional image of $\SO(n)$ is convex.
-For this, note that $\SO(n)$ is a connected set.
-Using the topological fact that the image of a connected set under any continuous map is connected, we can conclude that any one-dimensional image of $\SO(n)$ is connected.
-Finally, as any connected set in $\R$ is an interval, this image must be convex.
+As motivation, consider the (easy) problem of showing that the image of $\SO(n)$ under a continuous map into $\R^1$ is connected (and hence convex).
+We can see this by appealing to two facts.
+First, $\SO(n)$ is a connected set.
+Second, the image of a connected set under any continuous map is connected.

+Our proof of \cref{thm:oneconnected} will be spiritually similar and will require generalizations of these two key ingredients.
+First, we will need to understand in what ways we can ``move around'' $\SO(n)$.
+This will be answered in \cref{lem:curve}, where we will build ``loops'' in $\SO(n)$ with nice properties.
+Second, we will need to understand how these loops behave under a continuous map into $\R^2$.
+This will be answered in \cref{lem:existencepoint}.

-In order to generalize this proof to two dimensions, we will need a generalization of the topological component of this argument.
-For this, it will be useful to know some basic definitions from topology/homotopy theory that we present below.
+In order to formalize these statements, we will need some basic definitions from topology/homotopy theory that we present below.
 We encourage the reader to keep the following topological spaces in mind: \begin{itemize} \item $\SO(n)\subseteq\R^{n\by n}$ viewed as a subtopological space of $\R^{n\by n}$ with the standard topology. \item The punctured plane $\R^2\setminus (0,0)$ viewed as a subtopological space of $\R^2$ with the standard topology. \end{itemize}